dianGrigorov/Nexter/README.md

 # Nexter
-On that project i'm practicing CSS-GRID
+On that project i'm focus on CSS-GRID

 You can see it on: https://diangrigorov.github.io/Nexter/